 My search for more ways to help

-I wish our vets were a bigger help and support in this instance
+I wish our vets were a bigger help and support

 A routine and a schedule are crucial